wso2-extensions/identity-outbound-auth-naver/docs/README_LATEST.md

 5. As for the  Issuer: saml2-web-app-pickup-dispatch.com and for  Assertion Consumer URL: Enter `http://localhost.com:8080/saml2-web-app-pickup-dispatch.com/home.jsp` and click
    **Create**.
 6. Go to the **Login Flow**.
 Then remove exisiting option and add a new option.
-Then select KAKAO (the name you used for create connection).
+Then select Naver (the name you used for create connection).
 7. Save the changes.
-8.

 ## Step 5 - Test the Sample Application

 1. To test the sample, go to the following URL: